yolateng0/Wireguard_install/README.md

 Run the script and follow the assistant:

-wget https://raw.githubusercontent.com/yolateng0/Wireguard_install/master/install.sh -O wireguard-install.sh
+wget https://raw.githubusercontent.com/yolateng0/Wireguard_install/master/install.sh -O install.sh
-bash wireguard-install.sh
+bash install.sh

 Once it ends, you can run it again to add more users.
 Reboot your server to apply all settings.